 Near miss incident reporting is essential to ensure workplace safety.
 In that regard, Heinrich’s Triangle (also known as Heinrich’s Pyramid) is a foundational concept in workplace health and safety.
 Introduced by Herbert William Heinrich in 1931, this theory establishes a link between minor and major accidents: for every major injury accident, there are 29 minor injury accidents and 300 no-injury accidents.
+Focusing on and reducing the number of minor accidents can significantly decrease the occurrence of major accidents.
+Though this approach is simple and straightforward, a majority of near miss incidents go unreported even when a worker has sustained an injury in the workplace.

 Today, we explore how this proactive approach to reporting and addressing minor incidents will prevent major accidents in the future.